How do I configure Amazon EKS worker nodes to clean up the image cache at a specified percent of disk usage?

 Short description

-To clean up the image cache with Amazon EKS worker nodes, use the following kubelet garbage collection (from the Kubernetes website) arguments:
+To clean up the image cache with Amazon EKS worker nodes, use the following kubelet garbage collection arguments:

 - The --image-gc-high-threshold argument defines the percent of disk usage that initiates image garbage collection.
 The default is 85%.

-- The --image-gc-low-threshold argument defines the percent of disk usage that image garbage collection tries to free.
-The default is 80%.
+- The --image-gc-low-threshold argument defines the LowThresholdPercent value.
+The kubelet deletes images until disk usage reaches this value.
+The default is 50%.

 Note: In the following resolution, the kubelet garbage collection arguments clean up the image cache in the worker node when the disk usage reaches 70%.
 The --image-gc-high-threshold is set to 70%.
 The --image-gc-low-threshold is set to 50%.